Project #2 - Extendible Hash Index

 You can test the individual components of this assigment using our testing framework.
 We use GTest for unit test cases.

-make -j hash_table_test
+cd build make -j hash_table_test ./test/hash_table_test

-We encourage you to use gdb to debug your project if you are having problems.
-Here is a nice reference for useful commands in gdb.
-Make sure you've ran cmake with debug flags on so gdb has debugging symbols to use.
+to debug your project if you are having problems.
+Here is a nice reference for useful commands in gdb

 Memory Safety - Valgrind